By Barbara Bowen | Updated June 14, 2018

-No matter how we approach New Year's Eve with dazzling exuberance, quiet reserve or indifference it's hard to escape the sense that another cycle of life has ended and a new one begun.
-We navigate the portal from 2008 into 2009, trying to catch our collective breath.
+No matter how we approach a new year with dazzling exuberance, quiet reserve or indifference it's hard to escape the sense that another cycle of life has ended and a new one begun.
+We navigate the portal from one year to the next, trying to catch our collective breath.
 But the passage seems clogged with the air of uncertainty.
 Whether it be radical endings due to the economy, or endings that test our acumen and ingenuity on other levels we are full-term pregnant with stakes higher than in many years past.

 Turbulent endings may ultimately lead to powerful breakthroughs and renewal.
 Cultural evolution bears this out, as do our personal histories, if we are aligned with growth.
 In evaluating our actions in face of challenges, I believe the present demands particular attention to the inner level of creating.
 The key notion being: in order to resolve issues that appear to exist outside, we need to look within.

 These snapshots contain a distillation of optimistic perspectives that my clients and me, and most everyone we know are striving to implement during this period of endings, toward renewal:

 In vulnerable times, outer circumstances can grip the mind's attention too firmly.
 In this state, the outer level can appear daunting a phenomenon which exists beyond us, and beyond our direct influence.
 We feel out of control, and emotional discomfort sets in.